The Dying Sailor to His Shipmates

 A haunting ballad of the 19th century whaling ships.
 As well as being musical, sailors often displayed great poetic ability, as in the lyrics of this powerful song.

-Kate Locksley sang Dying Sailor to His Shipmates in 2016 on Night Fall's EP The Night Watch.
+Kate Locksley sang Dying Sailor to His Shipmates in 2016 on Night Fall's EP Night Fall.
 They noted on their website:

 American folklorist and singer Paul Clayton put a tune to this recitation he discovered in a journal kept on the ship ‘Lucy Ann’ of Wilmington, Delaware, recorded during a whaling voyage out of New Bedford, 1837-39.
 A log will usually record the state of any sick men, and records are kept giving accounts of any burials at sea.
 It doesn't seem to be recorded in the EFDSS databases, we haven't found it in any books, and the only other person who has recorded it is, rather unexpectedly, Bono from U2.
 We put it with the popular tune, Primrose Lass, also known as Four Nights Drunk.